 To be a leader in establishing art therapy as an acceptable, affordable, and accessible approach to healing, wellness, and self-care.

 In 1967 Art Therapy Studio was co-founded by art therapist Mickie McGraw and psychiatrist George Streeter, MD (d.
 2013).
 The idea for the studio developed out of Dr. Streeter’s and Mickie’s long-time interest in art as a healing tool, as they both dealt with serious physical illness as children.
 While working at Highland View Hospital, which is now part of the MetroHealth system, Dr. Streeter met Mickie and soon approached her with his idea to open an art studio in the hospital as part of the rehabilitation department.
 Since that point the studio continued to grow and expanded services to patients who were discharged and offered services to members of the community.
-By the 1990s, the studio became a freestanding nonprofit, relocating to its current Fairhill Road location.
+In the 1990s Art Therapy Studio moved out of the hospital and into our current Fairhill Road location.
 During our 50+ years of existence we have provided innovative therapeutic art programs to more than 50,000 people throughout Cuyahoga and neighboring counties in a variety of settings.

 ATS Board of Directors